What are the new COVID symptoms? | DW | 23.07.2021

 The recent Gutenberg COVID-19 study by the University of Mainz showed that more than 40% of all those infected with SARS-CoV-2 were unaware of their acute or previous infection.

 In an interview with DW, study author Philipp Wild acknowledged that testing should not be waived because of vaccination status or low incidence rates.
-"It's an important metric to keep an eye on the dynamics of the pandemic."
+"It's an important metric to keep an eye on the dynamics of the pandemic," he said.

-Staying alert and exercising caution is not optional, but a must — whether vaccinated, recovered or tested.
-And following regulations like hand washing, wearing a mask and keeping a 1.5 meter distance from others helps to prevent the spread of disease.
+Staying alert and exercising caution is not optional, but a must — whether one is vaccinated, recovered or tested.
+And measures such as thorough hand-washing, wearing a mask and keeping a 1.5 meter (5-foot) distance from others help to prevent the spread of disease.

 -